iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ## Why do it with DVC

-- Track all the things (code, data, ML models) as they change.
+- Track all the things (source code, data, ML models) as they change.
 - Collaborate using a unified toolset that is accessible to everyone (data scientists, engineers, managers, etc.).
 - Reproducibility and trustworthiness: identify exact inputs of past research,